Wigguno/pandatwitch/README.md

 # PandaTwitch
 Userscripts to modify Panda.TV to show Twitch Chat

+Click the players avatar for settings menu.

 One script works on all 5 TS members.

-Still under development.

 # Installation
 Download a userscript extension such as TamperMonkey (Chrome) or GreaseMonkey (Firefox)